-There are many ways you can start training for a job in school.
-You can:
+You can start training for a job in school by:

-- do VET courses which count towards your SACE (VET in schools)
+- doing a VET course which counts towards your SACE (VET in schools)

-- take up the Training Guarantee for SACE Students which will guarantee you a place at TAFE or other Skills for All Training Providers when you leave school.
+- taking up the Training Guarantee for SACE Students which guarantees you a place at TAFE or other Skills for All Training Providers when you leave school.